About Clinic Programs and Externships

 - Students are not permitted to take more than two clinical programs in the course of their JD degree.

 - If you have been accepted for a clinic or externship, you do not need to self-register for the clinic or externship course or for any pre-requisite/co-requisite course associated with that clinic/externship.
 Academic Services staff will register accepted students into their clinic/externship course and contact them in advance of registration to save seats in any prerequisite or corequisite courses (if the student has not already taken such courses).
-When planning for registration of other upper year courses, students should factor in the total number of clinic/externship credits, including any pre-requisite or co-requisite course, to ensure they do not exceed the maximum credit load per term (18 credits) or per Winter Session (34 credits).
+When planning for registration of other upper year courses, students should factor in the total number of clinic/externship credits, including any pre-requisite or co-requisite course, to ensure they do not exceed the maximum credit load per term (17 credits) and per Winter Session (34 credits).

 - Note for students interested in fall term clinics that have pre-requisites: you must have completed the pre-requisite course prior to the start of the fall term.
-If the required pre-requisite course is available for summer session 2022, you are required to self register.
+If the required pre-requisite course is available for summer session 2024, you are required to self register.

 Please note that credit will be granted for only one of LAW 488 (Indigenous Community Legal Clinic), LAW 490 (Criminal Clinic), and LAW 491 (LSLAP).
 You may also want to review the Degree Requirements page.